 - 80% of all buyers gave these a full 5 star rating

-As you can see from the information above, these boots are high quality, tough and durable, and that is why they are #1 on this site’s list of Top 10 Best Hiking Boots For Men.
+As you can see from the information above, these boots are high quality, tough and durable, and that is why they are #1 on this site’s list of Top Ten Hiking Shoes.

 What Buyers Didn’t Like